KEYBOARD MAGAZINE, October 2006 - Page 28

 Another bit of technical progress led to an extreme case of serendipity.
 "I called someone to buy a pair of mics."
 Keith recalled. "so I could record while I was sick.
 I knew I couldn't play, but I wanted to set the mics up in case I could ever play the piano again.
 All I could do was look at the piano.
 So my wife and I spent months trying to find the right spot in the room, because it was a very slow process.
 I didn't know the guy I bought them from real well, but he asked me how I'm doing.
 For some reason, I told him "I'm not well, and my doctor thinks it's Chronic Fatigue Syndrome."
 The guy says.
 'I know who you should call.'
 And he referred me to this lady who had it, who referred me to her doctor."

 With the right doctor, Keith began to recover, albeit slowly.
-Finally in 1998, he was able to contemplate touching the piano again.
+Finally in 1998, (after having Stanwood customize his piano keyboard) he was able to contemplate touching the piano again.
 "I was sitting at the piano, and trying to create a Christmas gift for my wife, Roseanne.
 I hadn't played the piano until I started recording.
 I wasn't sitting there fooling around.
 It was literally the first touching of the instrument I could do.
 I wanted to really keep it simple.
 I didn't ever know what songs I would play.
 I had no list.
 And never in my life have I ever thought of playing "Be My Love." the way everyone knows it.
 It's a horrible song.
 And then, something just happened"

 Keith recorded those first instances of his playing again, and though he had no intent of recording an album, what was in the can was so remarkable that he decided to release it as "The Melody at Night, With You" But he wouldn't have been able to play at all at that point, without the Stanwood system.
 "When you listen to it, you probably notice that at some point in the disc, it sounds louder." he reveals.
 "The level wasn't boosted, it's just that I was playing so softly on the first cuts, softer than is possible on an unadjusted instrument.
 As I got stronger, I was able to play louder.
 You can hear that on the CD."